The Food Hygiene (England) Regulations 2006

 - be provided with adequate drainage.

-Food preparation areas should generally have surface finishes which are easy to clean, and where necessary, disinfect.
-This includes equipment, work surfaces, floors and walls.
+Food preparation areas should generally have surface finishes which are easy to clean, and where necessary, can be disinfected.
+This includes equipment, worktops, floors and walls.

 - adequate facilities for washing food and equipment

-- adequate facilities for the storage and removal of food waste
+- suitable facilities for the storage and removal of food waste

 Each food business must decide what training or supervision their food handlers need by identifying the areas of their work most likely to affect food hygiene.